 Imagine walking down your front steps and being attacked by a vicious dog that has been permitted to run at large.
 Suddenly you are one of the thousands of people who must take a trip to the hospital emergency room in the United States for dog bite injuries.

-Pit bulls, as they are commonly known, are statistically the breed most likely to attack another individual.
+A dog bite by breed such as Pit bulls, are commonly known and are statistically the breed most likely to attack another individual.
 But does the dog’s breed matter if you are suing for injuries related to a dog bite?
 If you sue the dog’s owner, are you more or less likely to win because of the specific breed of the dog?

 Know Maryland’s Laws About Loose Dogs